-This indicator has all four students scoring in the Green zone.
-Two were in the high end of the Green zone and two in the lower end.
-These scores are useful in determining students success in a broad range of content-related coursework, essential knowledge of future success in their careers as educators.
+This indicator has all six students scoring in the Green zone.
+These scores are useful in determining students' success in a broad range of content-related coursework, essential knowledge of future success in their careers as educators.
+Again, this broad-spectrum rating matches with our artifact indicators so far.